 Compounds called phytates occur in legumes and grains and can interfere with zinc absorption.
 Consequently, vegetarians and vegans may require as much as 50% more of the RDA for zinc than non-vegetarians.
 The RDA of zinc for adults is 11 mg for men and 8 mg for most women (women who are pregnant or breastfeeding need more), so men and women following a vegetarian or vegan diet may need closer to 17 mg and 12 mg daily, respectively, if obtained exclusively from food.

 Fortunately, following a well-planned vegetarian or vegan diet that includes good food sources of zinc and includes steps to reduce phytate intake should be sufficient to meet zinc requirements.
 Foods that are rich in zinc include soy, nuts, seeds and fortified cereals (Saunders, Med J Aust 2013).
 Although legumes, which are an important source of zinc, also contain phytates, some steps can be taken to reduce phytates in these foods.
 For instance, soaking legumes before cooking can help reduce the amount of phytate in these foods.
 Canned beans have been found to have phytate levels 70% to 90% lower than found in dried beans.
 However, be aware that soaking rice and other grains can lower phytate levels but also reduce levels of zinc by up to 30% (Lestienne, Food Chem 2005).
+Interestingly, laboratory evidence suggests that the availability of zinc from grains such as rice, and pulses such a chickpeas, may be increased when consumed with garlic or onion (Gautam, J Agric Food Chem 2010).

 If you do need to take zinc supplements long-term to meet your daily nutrient requirements, it is generally considered advisable to also take copper at a dose of 1 to 3 mg daily, as excessive intake of zinc can interfere with the absorption of copper, leading to copper deficiency.
 See our Zinc Review for zinc supplements Approved by ConsumerLab that are suitable for vegans and vegetarians.